Updated: Oct 5

 What You Should Consider When Replacing HVAC Systems

-As a homeowner if you are investing in a new HVAC system, you should look for an installer that completes the following five steps.
-They may be a little more expensive in the short-term, but protects your home and family.
+It's important to go to a trusted, installer when it comes to your HVAC system.
+You should look for an installer that completes the following five steps.
+They may be a little more expensive in the short-term, but they protect your home and family.

-The installer should double-check the equipment and ductwork sizing of the new system to make sure it is the properly sized to fit your home.
+The installer should double-check the equipment and ductwork sizing of the new system to make sure it is properly sized to fit your home.

 The installer should be licensed, insured, and should take the time to pull a permit, which will require a 3rd party to inspect their work.

 The installer should follow manufactured recommended practices during the installation.
 Such as verifying the proper electrical, venting, refrigeration line practices, and condensate system design and installation.

 The installer should properly start-up and test the equipment to make sure it is functioning per design and operates in accordance with the manufacturer's instructions.